 Covers many standard nonparametric methods of analysis.
 Methods will be compared with one another and with parametric methods where applicable.

-Attention will be given to: (1) analogies with regression and ANOVA; (2) emphasis on construction of tests tailored to specific problems; and (3) logistic analysis.
+on construction of tests tailored to specific problems; and (3) logistic analysis.

 STAT 551 - Predictive Analytics I Credits: 3

 Introduction to Predictive Analytics.
 This course will examine the fundamental methodologies of predictive modeling used in financial and predictive modeling such as credit scoring.
 Topics covered will include logistic regression, tree algorithms, customer segmentation, cluster analysis, model evaluation, and credit scoring.
 Prerequisites: STAT 582.